-FAIRshare accepts community membership from Telford or Shropshire based clubs, charities, groups, societies & associations.
+FAIRshare accepts community membership from Shropshire, Telford & Wrekin and South Staffordshire based clubs, charities, groups, societies & associations.
 Our Community Accounts are perfect for groups who are looking for a safe, secure, ethical home for their funds, whilst benefiting the local community.

 For details of the information required to open a community account, please refer to Documentation required when opening a Community Account.